schorschii/OCO-Server/docs/Server-Installation.md

 openssl req -new -nodes -out "$SRVNAME.csr" -newkey rsa:4096 -keyout "$SRVNAME.key"

 # create an openssl config file in order to integrate "subject alt names" (IP and/or DNS name) into server certificate
+# (using IP addresses in certificates is not recommended)
 cat > "$SRVNAME.v3.ext" << EOF
 authorityKeyIdentifier=keyid,issuer
 basicConstraints=CA:FALSE